 Human justice also allows the abuser to come to terms with the reality and severity of their sin.
 If they deny the evil they have done, they cut themselves off from true love and the joy of forgiveness.
 Truly repentant abusers’ side with both God and the victim, they do not use repentance as an excuse to evade justice but recognise the rightness of punishment.

 Let us all be aware of the damage that abuse causes in any and every community, even ours.
 Let us also be aware of the additional and greater damage that covering it up causes.
-There is no excuse for such cover up.
+There is no excuse for such a cover-up.

 Wade Mullen, “Impression Management Strategies Used by Evangelical Organizations in the Wake of an Image-Threatening Event” (Capital Seminary and Graduate School, 2018), 183–224.